File Structure

 Parameter = "Value 3"

-Path to files and directories are always enclosed into quotation marks when separated by commas, e.g:
+Paths to files are always enclosed in quotation marks when separated by commas, for example:

 ExcludedPaths = "/etc/file1", "/etc/file2"

-For description of the configuration file sections, see description of the Dr.Web for UNIX Mail Servers components.
+For the description of the sections of the configuration file, see the description of the Dr.Web Mail Security Suite components using it.